syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Framework.md

 Essential PDF provides support for Optical Character Recognition with the help of Google’s Tesseract Optical Character Recognition engine.

+N>* Starting with v20.1.0.x, if you reference Syncfusion OCRProcessor assemblies from trial setup or from the NuGet feed, include a license key in your projects.
+Refer to [link](https://help.syncfusion.com/file-formats/licensing/licensing) to learn how to generate and register a Syncfusion license key in your application to use the components without trail message.

 ## Prerequisites and setting up the Tesseract Engine

 * To use the OCR feature in your application, you need to add reference to the following set of assemblies.